liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/03-lcs-preconfiguration.markdown

 3. [Ensuring Access to LCS](#ensuring-access-to-lcs)
 4. [NTP Server Synchronization](#ntp-server-synchronization)
 5. [Configuring WebSphere](#configuring-websphere):
-    This is only necessary if you're running @product@ on the WebSphere application server.
+    This is only necessary if you're running @sharepoint@ on the WebSphere application server.
 6. [Installing the LCS Client App](#installing-the-lcs-client-app)